lley154/littercoin/README.md

 source ~/.bashrc
 ```
 4. cd app
-5. npm install --global yarn
+5. npm install
-6. npm install
+6. npm run dev
-7. yarn dev
 ```
-yarn run v1.22.19
+> app@0.1.0 dev
-$ next dev
+> next dev

 ready - started server on 0.0.0.0:3000, url: http://localhost:3000
-event - compiled client and server successfully in 1702 ms (173 modules)
 ```
-8. Now go to the proxy URL which was obtained when we exposed the port 3000 in the Demeter setup steps above.
+7. Now go to the proxy URL which was obtained when we exposed the port 3000 in the Demeter setup steps above.
 The URL will look like the following:
 ```
 https://3000-venomous-audience-7gg1mp.us1.demeter.run/
 ```